 I love this time of year.
 It got so very cold this weekend that I had to turn on my heat... reluctantly!
 I also turned on the oven and started baking.
 I thought about making something with pumpkin, but wanted something a bit different.
 I went looking through all my own recipes and found all my different pumpkin breads, cakes, and muffins.
 I started making my pumpkin bread recipe and came across a version that has ginger in it.
 I love ginger in anything, so here we go.

 This is my favorite kind of bread!

 In a large bowl mix sugar & pumpkin.
 Add eggs, oil and milk.
 Beat.
 In another bowl mix flour, pecans, orange rind, baking powder, baking soda, cinnamon, ginger and mace.
-Stir into pumpkin mixture.